-The trip is 30 days in total and criss-crosses Sabah and Sarawak using a variety of forms of transport including light aircraft, canoes, 4x4 and on foot!
+The trip is 30 days in total and visits Sabah and Sarawak using a variety of forms of transport including light aircraft, canoes, 4x4 and on foot!
 The itinerary follows the broad plan below, with plenty of time for travelling and spending time in each place to properly appreciate and enjoy the experience.
-You will first be in Sarawak to do a jungle course and spend time in the Penan area before travelling to Sabah to complete your Borneo adventure!

 Volunteering & Culture: Tree planting, village stay and trek in the Penan area in Sarawak, jungle survival course - 11 days

-Adventure: River journey in Sabah, and staying in our Lupa Masa jungle camp - 6 days
+Adventure: River journey in Sabah, and staying in the Lupa Masa jungle camp - 6 days

-Coast: Rafting, island snorkelling and beaches, and visiting the Orangutan rehabiliation centres - 6 days
+Coast: Rafting, island snorkelling and beaches, and visiting the Orangutan rehabilitation centre - 6 days

 Rest days, flights and travel days - 4 days